Policies and Procedures

-University policy requires that another University department approve Requisitions for certain commodities and contractual services before the Requisition reaches Purchasing Services.
-After the department completes the Requisition and it is approved at the departmental level, the OMNI System automatically brings the Requisition to the attention of the appropriate employee in the other area based on the category code or account number.
-External approvers can only approve or reject a Requisition.
+University policy requires that other University departments approve Requisitions for certain commodities and contractual services before the Requisition reaches Purchasing Services.
+After the department completes the Requisition and it is approved at the departmental level, the OMNI System automatically routes to the next level approver based on the category code.
+Approvers can only approve or reject a Requisition.
 They cannot alter the Requisition.
 If rejected, OMNI will return the Requisition to the work screen of the employee who entered the Requisition.

 |Commodity or service||External Approver|

 |Computing equipment (over $20,000)||Information Resource Mgr.
 (IRM)– Information Technology Services|

 |Contract and Grant requisitions||Sponsored Research|